sombreroman55/sfcollection/comp/README.md

-# SFCompiler
+# Super FamiCompiler

-This is my (surely terrible) attempt at writing a C compiler targeted at the 65C816 instruction set.
+Super FamiCompiler is a C compiler targeted at the Super Famicom/SNES platform.